Zinnir/LBP-DBN-face-recognition/README.md

 - **References**

 ## What is DeepRec
-DeepRec is a tool, which contains a variety of classic deep learning models, such as dnn, ipnn, opnn, deepWide, deepFM.We will continue to improve the tool.
+Deeprec is a portable, flexible and comprehensive library including a variety of state-of-the-art deep learning based recommendation models.
+It aims to solve the item ranking task.
+Deeprec implements both feature based methods and raw-signal based methods.
+In feature based methods, deep learning models are applied to the extracted feature files with the specified format.
+In raw-signal based methods, deep learning models are directly applied to raw singal such as text, images and graph.
+Current supported models are listed in the following, more methods will be expected in the near future.

 ## Data Format
 The data format of LIBFFM is: